California

 Fairytale Town

-Dedicated to beloved childrens stories, kids can climb over its adorable play structures.
-There’s even farm animals to pet and children’s theater.
+Dedicated to beloved children’s stories, kids can climb over its adorable play structures.
+There are even farm animals to pet and a children’s theater.

-Located at 3901 Land Park Dr. Open daily from 9 a.m. to 4 p.m. from March to October and from November until February it’s open Thursday to Sunday from 9 a.m. to 4 p.m.
-General admission is $7 during weekdays ($8 weekends) for everyone 2 and older.
+Located at 3901 Land Park Dr., Open daily from 9 a.m. to 4 p.m. from March to October and from November until February, it’s open Thursday to Sunday from 10 a.m. to 4 p.m.
+General admission is $8 during weekdays ($9 on weekends) for everyone 2 and older.
+Timed online reservations are required.

 Funderland Park

 It originally opened in 1946 and features 9 rides geared for younger kids.
-Find a carousel, flying dragon roller coaster and the crazy teacups.
+Find a carousel, a flying dragon roller coaster, and crazy teacups.

 Sacramento Zoo